 Museum Notice

-In observance of Thanksgiving, the Museum will be closed on Thursday, November 27.
+In observance of Christmas, the Museum will be closed on December 24 and 25.

 The Museum is closed every Monday as an administrative day.